FuelLabs/sway/docs/src/blockchain-development/native_assets.md

 ## Native Token Example

-In this example, we show a native token with more minting, burning and transfering capibility.
+In this example, we show a native token contract with more minting, burning and transferring capabilities.

 ```sway
 {{#include ../../../examples/native_token/src/main.sw}}